testing-library/eslint-plugin-testing-library/docs/rules/no-node-access.md

 ## Rule Details

-This rule aims to disallow DOM traversal using native HTML methods and properties, such as `closes`, `lastChild` and all that returns another Node element from an HTML tree.
+This rule aims to disallow DOM traversal using native HTML methods and properties, such as `closest`, `lastChild` and all that returns another Node element from an HTML tree.

 Examples of **incorrect** code for this rule: